Belsat TV: Airtime

-Belsat broadcasts programmes for 19 hours a day, on average.
-Broadcasting begins at 7.00 a.m.
-Minsk time (UTC +3) and closes down at 2.00 a.m. depending on length of programming.
+From 3 March 2025 Belsat broadcasts programmes for 24 hours a day, begins at 8.00 a.m. (at 7:00 a.m. in summer) Minsk time (UTC +3).
 Online transmissions can also be watched via belsat.eu and YouTube.
 Previously, its daily broadcasting time was temporarily reduced occasionally, due to funding shortages.

 History

 Beginnings

 The creation of a satellite channel as part of Telewizja Polska, aimed at viewers in Belarus, was the initiative of journalist Agnieszka Romaszewska-Guzy.
 It was designed in response to demand expressed in Belarusian democratic circles for a television channel independent of the Minsk authorities.
 The idea found support from the Polish government and a wide spectrum of political forces in parliament.
 As a result, the project became a priority area for Polish policy governing international cooperation to develop democracy and civil society.
-On June 20, 2006, Telewizja Polska's board formed a commission of media professionals from Poland and Belarus to draft plans for a Belarusian-language channel.
+On 20 June 2006 Telewizja Polska's board formed a commission of media professionals from Poland and Belarus to draft plans for a Belarusian-language channel.
 Initially, the channel was due to be launched in January 2007.
-On April 23, 2007, Telewizja Polska and the Polish Ministry of Foreign Affairs signed an agreement to create a channel named TV Bialorus.
-Telewizja Polska's board formally approved the new channel as a subsidiary on July 17, 2007.
+On 23 April 2007 Telewizja Polska and the Polish Ministry of Foreign Affairs signed an agreement to create a channel named TV Bialorus.
+Telewizja Polska's board formally approved the new channel as a subsidiary on 17 July 2007.
 TVP S.A. was allocated 16 million zlotys from public funds to set up the new channel, finally christened “Belsat”.
-Belsat began broadcasting on December 10, 2007 (International Human Rights Day) and since then its director has been Agnieszka Romaszewska-Guzy.
+Belsat began broadcasting on 10 December 2007 (International Human Rights Day) and since then its director has been Agnieszka Romaszewska-Guzy.

 In 2008 Belsat received 20.9 million zloty ($8.5 million) of financial support from the Polish Ministry of Foreign Affairs, with reducing support in subsequent years.
 In 2012 the support level was 17.6 million zloty ($5.1 million).
 Additional support came from the governments of Sweden, Netherlands, Norway, and other countries.